 The general fund balance is to be maintained at a level based upon a risk assessment carried out by the Responsible Finance Officer (RFO).
-The working balance to be maintained at a level approximately equal to the Precept Requirements.
+The working balance to be maintained at a minimum level approximately seven months of costs (currently approximately £600,000).

-When setting the budget for the forthcoming year.
-Any surplus on the reserve above the required balance may be used to fund capital expenditure, be appropriated to earmarked reserves or used to limit any increase in the precept.
+When setting the budget for the forthcoming year, any surplus on the reserve above the required balance may be used to fund capital expenditure, be appropriated to earmarked reserves or used to limit any increase in the precept.